joergen7/chef-cuneiform/README.md

 - [VirtualBox](https://www.virtualbox.org/)
 - [Vagrant](https://www.vagrantup.com/)

-Under Ubuntu you can install the ChefDK by entering on the command line
+Under Ubuntu you can download the [ChefDK](https://downloads.chef.io/chefdk) and install it by entering on the command line

     sudo dpkg -i chefdk_*.deb